 In order to use USF computers or access your student e-mail, you will need a USF network account (username and password).
-Network accounts for new students are automatically set up within two business days after registration.
-Once the account is created you may access any computers located on campus, access the wireless network from your personal laptop or access your e-mail account.
+Network accounts for new students are automatically set up shortly after Admissions processes your application to the university.
+Once the account is crated you may access My Cougar Connection (MCC) on any computers located on campus, access the wireless network from your personal laptop or access your e-mail account.

 Your e-mail address will be your username followed by @cougars.sf.edu (ex: email@example.com).
 For your specific e-mail address, check the back of your USF OneCard.